3 Ways to Practice Mindful Sex

 More about this author

 “Just let go and enjoy yourself” sounds simple so in theory, but in practice, it can feel nearly impossible.
 We’ve all run through our to-do list or fallen deep into dissociation during sex at one time or another.
 And for many of us, staying present is a constant challenge.
 Sex is complicated, after all.
 Getting naked with another human can dredge up our deepest fears and insecurities.
 And at other times, sex can become such a routine, mindless act that we start to mentally file our taxes between thrusts.Aside from the purely mental challenges, sex can also be an acutely uncomfortable experience physically.
-According to the , 3 out of 4 women will experience pain during sex at some point, and for many it is a chronic problem.
+Many women experience pain during sex at some point, and for many it is a chronic problem.
 Pain itself—or the fear of it—can quickly pull you out of the present.
 And if you’re prone to UTIs, the potential infection waiting for you at the other end of an orgasm can easily sweep you up, shrouding the entire experience in anxiety.So how do you stay present and enjoy the pleasant sensations as they come?
 By applying the basics of mindfulness to your sex life, you can experience greater pleasure, connect more deeply with your partner, and feel more satisfied over all.
 Here are a few tips.

 1. Slow down.